qooplmao/qooplmao.github.io/_posts/2016-01-18-cqrs-basics.md

 that gives us the numbers of members that regularly come on a Sunday so that you could decide whether or not to extend the opening hours.

 [^1]: Read model would listen to `MemberJoinedGym` and `MemberQuitGym`.
-Each time a member joined they would be added to the list and then removed when they quite.
+Each time a member joined they would be added to the list and then removed when they quit.